Ä¢¹½tv

 • American Society of Mechanical Engineers (ASME)

-Dr. Miller is an expert in the fields of biomechanics and restraint systems, including human kinematics and dynamics, injury mechanics and tolerance, and safety and restraint system performance.
-His work includes biomechanical reconstruction and analysis of injuries in the context of vehicular, pedestrian, occupational, and recreational accidents, as well as restraint system analysis to characterize the performance and functionality of occupant restraint systems and to evaluate occupant interactions with restraint systems during accident environments.
-He has also conducted extensive analyses and testing on occupant-to-glazing interactions and the performance of glazing systems in automotive applications.
+Dr. Miller has extensive expertise in the fields of biomechanics and restraint systems, encompassing human kinematics and dynamics, injury mechanics and tolerance, as well as safety and restraint system performance.
+His professional experience includes biomechanical reconstruction and analysis of injuries resulting from vehicular, pedestrian, occupational, and recreational incidents.
+Additionally, he has conducted comprehensive restraint system evaluations to assess occupant restraint performance and functionality and examines occupant interactions with these systems under crash conditions.
+Dr. Miller has also carried out extensive research and testing on occupant-to-glazing interactions and the efficacy of glazing systems within automotive contexts.

 He has conducted a variety of experimental evaluations for the purpose of investigating injury mechanics, injury potential, and restraint interaction and performance, including through the use of anthropomorphic test devices (ATDs).
 This includes full-scale vehicle crash testing, automotive and sled testing, component testing, and specialized biomechanical studies such as head impact evaluations and helmet impact testing, as well as destructive and non-destructive studies to characterize and evaluate the performance of glazing systems in association with typical usage and crash forces, including occupant loading and containment.